 International scholars who will arrive in the US prior to their date of hire, including those scheduled to start on the first of the month, may enroll in the Visiting Scholar Health Insurance Plan until employee benefits commence.
 Please remember that international visitors must have continuous coverage for the entire length of stay, not the just the time they are at Northwestern.

-To establish temporary coverage during this initial uninsured period, please complete a Visiting Scholar Health Insurance Application, found on the Enrollment Process webpage.
+To establish temporary coverage during this initial uninsured period, please complete a Visiting Scholar Plan Application, found on the Enrollment Process webpage.
 If interim coverage through the Visiting Scholar Health Insurance Plan is not needed, please use the Waiver Request Form found on the Waiver Process webpage, to complete the visa application.

 Due to visa and travel delays, many visitors do not arrive as scheduled.
 Please report all delays to Risk Management as soon as possible to avoid a gap in coverage.